kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

    startup/shutdown
  * Allow sidecar containers to run concurrently with initContainers

-Allowing multiple containers to run at once during the init phase - this could be solved using the same principal but can be implemented separately. //TODO write up how we could solve the init problem with this proposal

 ## Proposal

 Create a way to define containers as sidecars, this will be an additional field to the `container.lifecycle` spec: `Type` which can be either `Standard` (default) or `Sidecar`.